ministryofjustice/hmpps-spring-boot-sqs/README.md

 ### HMPPS Queue Properties

-This library is driven by some configuration properties prefixed `hmpps.sqs` that are loaded into class `HmppsQueueProperties`.
+This library is driven by some configuration properties prefixed `hmpps.sqs` that are loaded into class `HmppsSqsProperties`.
 Based on the properties defined the library will attempt to:

 * create `AmazonSQS` beans for each queue defined
 * create a `HealthIndicator` for each queue which is registered with Spring Boot Actuator and appears on your `/health` page